canonical/microcloud/doc/how-to/update_upgrade.md

 (howto-update-upgrade)=
 # How to update and upgrade

 The snaps for MicroCloud, LXD, MicroCeph, and MicroOVN installed on MicroCloud cluster members must always run the same version of each snap.
 Thus, when the snaps on any cluster member are refreshed, they must also be refreshed on all other cluster members.
-See {ref}`howto-update-upgrade-order` for the recommended order.
+Refer to {ref}`howto-update-upgrade-order` for the recommended order.

 If the cluster members' snaps are not synchronized, MicroCloud continues to function as normal in regards to its data plane.
 However, the configuration of its control plane cannot be altered.
 For example, you cannot add or remove cluster members or instances.
 To prevent automatic updates from causing snaps to run different versions, make sure to always {ref}`hold updates <howto-update-hold>` as well as {ref}`synchronize updates using the cohort flag <howto-update-sync>`.